 Typically, such marks will disappear after a few minutes.
 In such situations where they persist longer and become bothersome, our recommendation is as follows:

-- Try adjusting the front of the headband so that it is higher up on the forehead, while making sure that the sensors stay in contact with your skin (and not your hair).
+- Try adjusting the front of the band so that it is higher up on the forehead, while making sure that the sensors stay in contact with your skin (and not your hair).
 The skin is more elastic at this part of your forehead, so it is likely that the marks will disappear faster.

 - If you are concerned, it may also be a good idea to avoid sleeping on your stomach; although, it can be quite difficult to completely alter a sleep habit such as this.

 - Allergies.
-In very rare cases, you may develop an allergy to the material used in the production of the headband.
+In very rare cases, you may develop an allergy to the material used in the production of the band.
 If you think this may be the case, contact our support team right away.

 In any event, please keep in mind that these marks are "only" pressure marks.
 Apart from being a superficial annoyance, there is no reason to be seriously concerned by them.
-It is highly unlikely that they would be the result of an allergic reaction to the headband: all field tests conducted concerning this matter have been conclusive.
+It is highly unlikely that they would be the result of an allergic reaction to the band: all field tests conducted concerning this matter have been conclusive.